Crisis in Central America

 The statement aims to focus on “timely identification and documentation” of people in need of protection and “unhindered access to fair and efficient procedures for protection.”
 Other objectives include finding alternatives to detention for asylum seekers and ensuring access to legal aid.

-“The world must act to save a generation of traumatised, isolated and suffering Syrian children from catastrophe.
+“The world must act to save a generation of traumatised, isolated and suffering children within Central America from catastrophe.
 If we do not move quickly, this generation of innocents will become lasting casualties of an appalling war.”
 UN High Commissioner for Refugees, Filippo Grandi